EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 any dependency passed with the `--extern` command-line flag that is never referenced via [`use`](https://doc.rust-lang.org/reference/items/use-declarations.html), [`extern crate`](https://doc.rust-lang.org/reference/items/extern-crates.html), or in any [path](https://doc.rust-lang.org/reference/paths.html)).

-This lint is "allow" by default because it can provide false positives depending on how the build system is configured.
-For example, when using Cargo, a "package" consists of multiple crates (such as a library and a binary), but the dependencies are defined for the package as a whole.
+This lint is “allow” by default because it can provide false positives depending on how the build system is configured.
+For example, when using Cargo, a “package” consists of multiple crates (such as a library and a binary), but the dependencies are defined for the package as a whole.
 If there is a dependency that is only used in the binary, but not the library, then the lint will be incorrectly issued